apache/druid/docs/development/modules.md

 Check the `druid-azure-extensions`, `druid-google-extensions`, `druid-cassandra-storage`, `druid-hdfs-storage` and `druid-s3-extensions` modules for examples of how to do this.

-The basic idea behind the extension is that you need to add bindings for your DataSegmentPusher and DataSegmentPuller objects.
+The basic idea behind the extension is that you need to add bindings for your [`DataSegmentPusher`](https://github.com/apache/druid/blob/master/processing/src/main/java/org/apache/druid/segment/loading/DataSegmentPusher.java) and [`URIDataPuller`](https://github.com/apache/druid/blob/master/processing/src/main/java/org/apache/druid/segment/loading/URIDataPuller.java) objects.
 The way to add them is something like (taken from HdfsStorageDruidModule)

 ```java
 Binders.dataSegmentPullerBinder(binder)